chris-greening/spyrograph/_posts/2023-04-06-enhancing-our-Spyrograph-visualizations-with-boomerang.md

 To enable the `boomerang` effect, we need to set `boomerang=True` when calling the `animate` method of the `spyrograph` library.
 In the following sections, we will demonstrate how to use this feature with various examples.

-## Example 1: basic boomerang animation
+## Example 1: Basic boomerang animation
 In this example, we will create a simple spirograph animation with the boomerang effect.
 We will use the `Hypotrochoid` class from the `spyrograph` library to generate our animation

 {% highlight python %}